Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 https://script.google.com/macros/s/AKfycbw8SuK7lLLMdY86y3jxMJyzXqa5tdxJryRnteOnNi-lK--j6CmKYXj7UuU58DiS0NSVvA/exec

-Click the URL to open the page and see the effect:
+Click the link to open the page and see the effect:

-Here are two additional GAS limitations to note:
+Here are two more GAS limitations to mention:

-- The warning message at the top of the GAS Web App cannot be hidden by default.
+Warning message at the top of GAS Web App cannot be hidden by default

 Google Apps Script Authorization Warning

-The first time you use it, clicking “Debug” or “Run” may trigger the following authorization warning:
+First time use, clicking “Debug” or “Run” may trigger the following authorization warning:

-If the permissions for the GAS program change (for example, adding access to Google Sheets, etc.), you will need to reauthorize; otherwise, it will not appear again after being approved once.
+If the GAS script permissions change (e.g., adding access to Google Sheets, etc.), re-authorization is required; otherwise, after authorizing once, it will not prompt again.

 Step 3.
-Connect to the Github API to Retrieve PR Branch List
+Connect to GitHub API to Get PR Branch List

 Github.gs: